 Town Charter (Act to Reincorporate)

-You will see three links at the end of this document.
+You will see three links at the end of the charter on the Delaware site.
 They are links to

 • An Act to Reincorporate (identical to the town charter), plus two subsequent amendments to the Act to Reincorporate:

 • changing the voting age of a resident from 21 to 18 (May 27, 1971), and

 • changing the Registration Committee from 3 members to 5 members (June 1, 1993)